 5 Ways to Stay Safe Online

-Never save passwords on your mobile phone.
+Never store passwords on your mobile phone.
 If you lose your phone, there is potential that you have lost your password forever.
-If you ever have to store your passwords on a device, look into a secure password manager application.
-Here are a few below:
+You should use a cross-platform password manager that can is accessible across all devices.
+Here are a few of our favorites below:

 2. Lower Privacy Settings